-As a private forest landowner, you may start to think about timber-related federal income taxes only after having a timber sale.
-However, each forest activity you conduct can have tax implications.
-Generally, all income received is taxable unless excluded by tax law, and nothing is deductible unless a provision allows it.
+As a private forest landowner, you might only consider timber-related Federal income taxes when you have a timber sale.
+However, each forestry activity you conduct can have tax implications.
+Generally, all income received is taxable unless explicitly excluded by tax law, and nothing is deductible unless a provision allows it.
 Understanding the forest-related provisions and integrating tax planning into your forest management can help lower your tax.

-This publication is intended to be an informational and educational resource for you and your tax advisor, but is not intended as financial, tax, or legal advice.
-Please consult with your tax advisor concerning your particular tax situation.
-The information is current as of December 15th, 2023.
+This publication is intended to be an informational and educational resource for you and your tax advisor.
+It is not intended as financial, tax, or legal advice.
+Please consult with your tax advisor concerning your tax situation.
+The information is current as of December 15, 2024.